micmejia/bible-dump/NKJV/Genesis/Gen 24.md

 But her brother and her mother said, "Let the young woman stay with us _a few_ days, at least ten; after that she may go."

 ###### 56
-And he said to them, "Do not [^f]hinder me, since the Lord has prospered my way; send me away so that I may go to my master."
+And he said to them, "Do not hinder me, since the Lord has prospered my way; send me away so that I may go to my master."

 ###### 57
 So they said, "We will call the young woman and ask her personally."